 Restorative Yoga is one of my favorite classes to teach and this amazes me.
 I am a Vata girl to the max.
-The Eastern Medicine system of Ayurveda posits that we are born with one or two doshas, or body types, dominant.
+The Eastern Medicine system of Ayurveda posits that we are born with usually one or two doshas (body types), dominant.
 My dominant dosha is Vata, or the air element.

-Being a movement prone gal, I rarely attended Restorative classes or slower moving classes, and would feel frustrated in yoga classes that began very slowly and sleepily.
+Being a movement prone person, I rarely attended Restorative classes or slower moving classes, and would feel frustrated in yoga classes that began very slowly and sleepily.
 I wanted to get going!
-So, I laugh with the universe because of course I am a Restorative teacher.
+(That is also my pitta/fire speaking, which is my secondary dosha).
+So, I wink at the universe because of course I am a Restorative teacher.
 I think I get as much from teaching these classes as the students get from taking them.
 We all leave class calmer, lighter, and more grounded.